javai222/javai/Nelson_Cantela.md

 ## 📘 Journals

 **\<03/06/2026\>** : I learned the basic 4 concepts of OOP in our lab and to improve, next time I will practice and try implementing this concepts in coding.

+<MM/DD/YYYY> : Comment by: Kenneth Saan ; You did well in constrcting a class and making objects and you can improve by studying and more practice